-Tcl_DiscardResult releases the saved interpreter state stored at statePtr.
-The state structure is left in an uninitialized state and cannot be used until another call to Tcl_SaveResult.
+Tcl_DiscardResult releases the state stored at statePtr, which is then in an undefined state and must not be used until passed again to Tcl_SaveResult.

 If a saved result is not restored, Tcl_DiscardResult must be called to release it.